SmsS4/Judge/README.md

 This is a test generator for https://quera.ir/.
 Run main.py for generating testcases
 currently Judge only supports python3 and c++.
+currently, only works in linux

 # config
 ```python